surely-you/notes-on-st-code/cci.py.md

     return ranked.head(n_top)
 ```
 (the plotting step)
+creates a Dot Plot.
+It helps visualize which cell types are communicating and how "strong" or "significant" those messages are for a specific disease stage.
 ```
 # ── 3.
 Dot plot: top LR pairs per stage ──────────────────────────────────────
 def plot_lr_dotplot(liana_res: pd.DataFrame, stage: str, n_top: int = 15):